 Naive Bayes is a simple yet effective AI model useful for solving a range of complicated problems.
 It is based on the Bayes Theorem and is especially applied for test classification.

 The model works on the assumption that the occurrence of any particular feature does not depend on the occurrence of any other feature.
-Since this assumption is almost never true, the model is called ‘naive’.
+Since this assumption is rarely true, the model is called ‘naive’.

 It can be used for both binary and multiple-class classifications.
 Some of its applications include medical data classification and spam filtering.